nea/nativescript-realworld-example-app/readme.md

   > `tns run android` or `tns run ios`

 ## How it works
-This app works as a NativeScript real-world showcase and is based on [NativeScript](https://nativescript.org) 4.0.0 Angular/TypeScript style.
+This app works as a NativeScript real-world showcase and is based on [NativeScript 4](https://nativescript.org) Angular/TypeScript style.

 Head over to the [NativeScript Docs](https://docs.nativescript.org/angular/start/introduction) to find out how to get started with NativeScript, Angular and Typescript.